 But Chuck Berry never claimed to be a great guy to hang out with, & he's never tried to sell anyone on that.
 Clearly, Keith Richards would be the rocker one might want to kick back with.
 And Richards was sorely mistaken thinking he might enjoy spending loads of time with the man he so admired.
 But Chuck Berry, with all of his quirks and idiosyncrasies, is all right with me.

 And if not, it's a real shame.
-Because people ought to know more frequently about the triumphs of the human spirit and about our idols who've lived illustrious, empowered and very fruitful lives long enough to tell us all about it.
+People ought to know more frequently about the triumphs of our idols who've lived illustrious, empowered, fruitful lives long enough to tell us about it.

 I might as well sign off here with the perpetually awe-inspiring 'You Never Can Tell', which (as you may have gathered by now) could not have been more aptly named.
-Because, once again: Chuck Berry wrote this song when he was unjustly confined to a jail cell.
-Enjoy :)
+Once again, Chuck Berry wrote this song while unjustly confined to a jail cell...
+Enjoy.